 Students review the development of the profession and how it has affected families, communities and legislation at both local and national levels.
 The core mission and philosophy of advocating for human well-being is emphasized.

 Several home economics specialties are available at the master's level.
 The two previously mentioned, nutrition and home economics education, are described by the BLS.
 The growth rate for nutritionist jobs was predicted to be about 21% during 2012-2022, according to the BLS.
 Those with advanced degrees will have the best opportunities.
 In 2014, nutritionists earned a median salary of $56,950, reported the BLS.

-The BLS estimate for number of postsecondary home economics teachers employed in 2009 was 4,800.
-Job growth rate for home economics teachers was predicted to be faster than average at 14-19% during the 2008-2018 decade.
-Median wages in 2009 were $64,470, according to the BLS.
+The BLS estimate for number of postsecondary home economics teachers employed in 2014 was 3,620.
+Job growth rate for this profession was predicted to be about average at 10% during the 2012-2022 decade.
+Median wages in 2014 were $63,390, according to the BLS.